 File Specify the name of the file to download.
-Default blank for newly added files) Modifying Directly enter from the keyboard, or specify with the Select Download File dialog box opened by clicking the [] button Note 1 appears at right by selecting this item.
-Available values See "Table 2.4 Up to 259 char adable File Formats" File type Select the type of the file to downlo oad.
-Default Load module fi le Modifying Select from the drop-do wn list.
+Default File name (but it will be blank for newly added files) Modifying Directly enter from the keyboard, or specify with the Select Down- load File dialog box opened by clicking the [] button ^{Note 1} appears at right by selecting this item.
+Available values See "Table 2.4 Downloadable File Formats" Up to 259 characters File type File type Select the type of the file to download.
+Default Load module file Modifying Select from the drop-down list.
 Available values Load module file Specifies a load module file.
 Hex file Specifies an Intel HEX file.
-S-record file Binary data file Specifies a Motorola S-record file.
-Specifies an binary file.
-Compiler Vendor This property setti dor of the compiler that was used to create a load module file. etting is used to handle the information that was output in the load mod- pecific to the compiler's vendor.
+S-record file Specifies a Motorola S-record file.
+Binary data file Specifies an binary file.
+Compiler Vendor This property setti Specify the vendor of the compiler that was used to create a load module file.
+This property setting is used to handle the information that was output in the load mod- ule file and is specific to the compiler's vendor.
 Default Auto Modifying Select from the drop-down list.
-Available values Auto Spec mati when having the compiler determined autoly.
-Specify when using a GHS compiler.
+Available values Auto Specify matical when having the compiler determined auto- ly.
+Green Hills Software Specify when using a GHS compiler.

-Offset Specify the offset from the address at which the file's download is to start.
-Note that this item appears only when [File type] is set to [Hex file] or [S record file].
+Offset at which the file's download is to start. hen [File type] is set to [Hex file] or [S record file].
 Default 0 Modifying Directly enter from the keyboard.
-Available values 0x0 to 0xFFFFFFF in hexadecimal number Start address Specify the address at which to start the file's download.
+Available values 0x0 to 0xFFFF FFFF in hexadecimal number Start address Specify the address at which to start the file's download.
 Note that this item appears only when [File type] is set to [Binary file].
-Default 0 Modifying Directly enter fi rom the keyboard.
-Available values 0x0 to 0xFFFF FFFF in hexadecimal number Download object ject information from the specified file. nen [File type] is set to [Load module file].
-Default Yes Modifying Select from the drop-down list.
+Default 0 Modifying Directly enter from the keyboard.
+Available values 0x0 to 0xFFFFFFFF in hexadecimal number Download object ject information from the specified file. nen [File type] is set to [Load module file].
+Default Yes Modifying Select from the e drop-down list.
 Available values Yes Downloads object information.
 No Does not download object information.
-Download symbol information Select whether to download the symbol information from the specified file Note 2.
+Download symbol information Select whether to download the symbol information from the specified file ^{Note 2} .
 Note that this item appears only when [File type] is set to [Load module file].
 Default Yes Modifying Select from the drop-down list.
 Available values Yes Downloads symbol information.
 No Does not download symbol information.
-Specify the PIC/ PIRDD/PID offset Specify whether to change the positions of PIC (Position Independent Code), PIRDD (Position Independent Read Only Data) and PID (Position Independent Data) areas of the load modules to download from those specified during the creation of load modules.
-When "Yes" is selected, "PIC Offset", "PIROD Offset" and "PID Offset" will appear as sub-items.
-Default No How to change Select from the drop-down list.
-Specifiable value Yes PIC/PIROD/PID offset is specified Note 3 .
+Specify the PIC/ PIRDD/PID offset (Position Independ the load modules t dent Read Only I to download from itions of PIC (Position Independent Code), PIRDD Data) and PID (Position Independent Data) areas of those specified during the creation of load modules. et", "PIROD Offset" and "PID Offset" will appear as Default No How to change Select from the drop-down list.
+Specifiable value Yes PIC/PIROD/PID offset is specified ^{Note 3} .
 No PIC/PIROD/PID offset is not specified.
-PIC Offset Input the offset values from the start address of the program section specified time of load module creation.
-For example, if 1000 is specified for this item when a load module for which the section starts at address 1000 is to be downloaded, the section will be downloaddress 2000. r this item when a load module for which the program Default 0 How to change Enter directly from the keyboard.
-Specifiable value Hex number between 0x0 and 0xFFFFFFF etween 0x0 and 0xFFFFFFF
+PIC Offset time of load modul For example, if 100 le creation.
+00 is specified fo rt address of the program section specified at the r this item when a load module for which the program b be downloaded, the section will be downloaded to Default 0 How to change Enter directly from the keyboard.
+Specifiable value Hex number be etween 0x0 and 0xFFFFFFF